harry7557558/Graphics/.libraries/README.md

-Public domain C/C++ single file libraries written by other people.
+C/C++ header-only libraries written by other people.

-Most for reading and writing media formats.
+Most for reading and writing files.